Current Planning Applications

-Hopkins Homes submitted a Reserved Matters application for phase 1 of the Endurance Estates site with was approved September 2017.
+Hopkins Homes submitted a Reserved Matters application for phase 1 of the Endurance Estates site whcih was approved September 2017.
 This will deliver 199 homes plus garages, roads, footpaths/ cycleways and open spaces.
 For more details please see the application on the Planning Portal.
 The planning reference is 16/01794/RMM.

 More information can be found on the Endurance Estates Website